 - Facts about VA Home Loans many veterans do not realize is that VA Loan is not a one time use only

-- There are no limits on the amount of time veterans can reuse their Veterans Certificate of Eligibility unless they have foreclosed on a prior VA Loans
+- There are no limits on the number of time veterans can reuse their Veterans Certificate of Eligibility unless they have foreclosed on a prior VA Loans

 - Even if veterans foreclosed on prior VA Loans, they still may be eligible depending on the loss VA took

-- If veterans used a VA Loan and sells their home and pay off their old VA Loan, they can reuse the full entitlement of their VA Loan for their next home purchase
+- If veterans used a VA Loan and sell their home and pay off their old VA Loan, they can reuse the full entitlement of their VA Loan for their next home purchase

 - There is no limit on how many times they can reuse their VA entitlements